degreedays.api.regression¶

 A non-empty, chronologically-ordered

-objects that make up thisInputData
+Sequenceof theInputPeriodobjects that make up thisInputData.

 - class degreedays.api.regression.InputPeriod(dayRange: degreedays.time.DayRange, usage: float, extraPredictorsOrNone: Mapping[str, float] | None = None)¶